fbpx

 • DEx is an opensource java tool which immediately presents a problem by violating company security rules.
 DEx is coded to use a JavaFX interface to run on a windows or Linux desktop, not as a web app.
 It’s also a bit cranky to get running.
 There is intent to overhaul DEx to be not only browser based, but more of a plugin to tools like visual studio.
 But for now, it’s not exactly user friendly.

-This addresses the issue of anyone wanting to see sample messages instead of a model to quickly get what they want.
+This addresses the issue of anyone wanting to see sample messages instead of a model to get what they want.
 If the existing sample messages don’t meet your needs, you can define new messages.
 DEx is running outside of any firewall so there are no security issues.
 This doesn’t fix everything but makes it easier to play with DEx and the 2.0 model to better understand what they can do.

 X